aegatlin/react-flat-store/README.md

 React Flat Store is a strongly typed flat storage solution in React.

-Call `buildFlatStore` with an initial state.
-In return you get a React wrapper component, `FlatStore` that stores the state and provides functionality to child components via two hooks. `useFlatStore` returns the entire state, and `useFlatStoreKey` return the `name` and `value` of a particular key, as well as an `update` function.
+Call `buildFlatStore` with initial state.
+Receive `Store`, a React component that stores the state, `useStore`, a React hook that returns the state, and `useKey`, a React hook that returns `key`, `value`, and `update` for a specific key.
 That's it!

 ## Table of Contents